-Instruct offers a wide range of expression systems for recombinant proteins including Bacterial, Baculovirus, Cell-free, Mammalian and Yeast.
+Instruct's services include protein expression, cloning and high throughput expression, and protein purification.
 Our techniques allow for expression of challenging proteins along with expert protein purification systems.

 The baculovirus expression vector system (BEVS) is a powerful eukaryotic method to produce proteins and protein complexes.
 BEVS uses a recombinant baculovirus carrying the heterologous genes of interest, to infect insect cell cultures provided as monolayers or suspension.
 BEVS has become particularly attractive for protein research as it combines the ability to produce difficult-to-express, eukaryotic proteins with high yields and often authentic processing (PTMs) with simple cultivation needs without particular safety precautions.
 Important technological advances have greatly improved upon the original procedures for the generation of recombinant baculoviruses which were time consuming and required specialised expertise.
-Streamlined and cost-effective operation procedures for baculovirus-based expression are available at several Instruct-ERIC Centres, ensuring that the BEVS is now accessible also to non-specialist users.
+Streamlined and cost-effective operation procedures for baculovirus-based expression are available at several Instruct-ERIC Centres, ensuring that the BEVS is accessible to non-specialist users.
 Within the Infrastructure, new technologies have been developed and implemented which enable efficient and rapid production of large multiprotein complexes with many subunits, in the quality and quantity required for high-resolution structural and functional studies.

 Cell-free expression in a coupled transcription-translation system is particularly suitable for the production of difficult proteins such as membrane proteins, toxins, complexes or peptides.
-Expression is performed in cell-free extracts of different origins and reactions can be supplemented with a variety of compounds such as ligands, cofactors, inhibitors, chemicals, detergents or lipids.
-Reaction volumes are small in the range of few ml and incubation times usually do not exceed 12-16 hrs.
-With optimized production protocols, several mg of protein in one ml of reaction can be obtained.
+Expression is performed in cell-free extracts of different cellular origins and reactions can be supplemented with a variety of compounds such as ligands, cofactors, inhibitors, chemicals, detergents or lipids.
+Reaction volumes are small in the range of few ml and with optimized production protocols, several >/= 1 mg of protein in a 1 ml reaction can be obtained.
 The main disadvantage of cell-free technology is the cost of preparing the cell extracts.
 Expertise and technology is available within Instruct-ERIC.

 Structural biologists often work on proteins that lack accurate domain annotations.
 When the full-length protein cannot be expressed and a domain-focused approach is necessary, problems arise since it is unclear how to design high yielding, soluble expression constructs.
 Some proteins have little or no sequence similarity to others and this prevents domain identification using multiple sequence alignments.
 More often, some functional annotation exists e.g. from mutagenesis or deletion studies, but these regions do not define well the structural boundaries.
 Even when a soluble construct is obtained, disordered extensions may confound crystallisation attempts.

-Using DNA deletion or fragmentation protocols, libraries of tens of thousands of constructs of a single gene are synthesised and screened for rare clones that produce folded soluble domains.
+The ESPRIT method users DNA deletion or fragmentation protocols to generate random libraries of tens of thousands of constructs of a single gene that are screened for rare clones that produce folded soluble domains.
 These are identified empirically and require no knowledge of the domain content of the target.
 The systems here can address single proteins, or simple complexes, and can be used to identify domains de novo, or to improve existing domains for crystallisation.
-For a review of this subject, please see: Yumerefendi H, Desravines DC, Hart DJ (2011).
-Library-based methods for identification of soluble expression constructs.
-Methods 55(1):38-43.